Creating relationships between CIs

 Creating a new relationship with two CIs

 The star icon displayed between the CIs indicates that you created a new Component relationship in the Sandbox dataset.
-In addition, the purple arrow icon indicates the direction of the impact relationship from the source CI to the destination CI.
+In addition, the purple arrow icon indicates the direction of the impact relationship.

 - Click Create Relationship Mode to turn off the create relationship mode.